Comparison of Extended Lubrication Theories for Stokes Flow: The Stokes Equation

+In \cite{dennis_separation_2026}, we present a method for approximating the stream and velocity boundary conditions on non-rectilinear domains.

-Once the stream and velocity have sufficiently converged, the pressure partial derivatives are determined using a centered second-order accurate finite difference discretisation of the Navier-Stokes equations \cref{n-s_x,n-s_y}.
-For \cref{n-s_x}, and $\frac{\partial p}{\partial y}$ as in \cref{n-s_y} is similar.
-The pressure $p(x,y)$ is then determined numerically by a path integral from the outlet.
+Once the stream and velocity have sufficiently converged, the pressure partial derivatives are determined using a centered second-order accurate finite difference discretisation of the dimensionless Navier-Stokes equations \cref{n-s_x_dimless_Stokes,n-s_y_dimless_Stokes} at $\text{Re}=0$.
+For \cref{n-s_x_dimless_Stokes}, and $\frac{\partial P}{\partial Y}$ as in \cref{n-s_y_dimless_Stokes} is similar.
+The pressure $P(X,Y)$ is then determined numerically by a path integral from the outlet with the boundary condition $P(1,0)=0$.
+The pressure drop $\Delta P_\text{Stokes}$ is determined by numerical integration according to \cref{dP}.